linnarsson-lab/pysmFISH_auto/README.md

 # Installation <a name="Installation"></a>

-You can install pysmFISH with `pip` or installing from source
+You can install pysmFISH with `pip` or from source

 ## Install From Source <a name="InstallFromSource"></a>
 __CORRECT THE LINK TO THE PACKAGE__